Prevention

 • Easier to repeat over time, which matters if you care about trends rather than one dramatic snapshot.

-• Often lower cost than premium clinic packages.
+• Often lower cost than higher-cost clinic packages.

 • Better fit for people who want a targeted question answered rather than a shopping basket of loosely related tests.